Marian University College of Osteopathic Medicine

 - Supplemental application fee: $100, non-refundable

 MU-COM uses a rolling admissions cycle and schedules applicant interviews September through April of the application year.
 Applicants are invited to campus for a half-day.
-The schedule includes multiple interviews with basic science faculty, clinical faculty, administrators, or community physicians.
+The schedule includes multiple one-on-one interviews with basic science faculty, clinical faculty, administrators, or community physicians.

 - Biology/Zoology, 8 semester hours with lab